Koenkk/zigbee2mqtt.io/docs/devices/TS0601_thermostat.md

 6. *Keep display on*: Touch home (:house:) every few seconds.

 ### Local temperature
-If you'd like to force device to send local_temperature you can use this mqtt command:
+If you'd like to force device to send local_temperature you can use this MQTT command:
 * `topic`: zigbee2mqtt/FRIENDLY_NAME/set/local_temperature_calibration
 * `payload`: YOUR_CURRENT_CALIBRATION_VALUE